mpeck99/WAS-Blog/src/blog/accessibilty-images-and-alt-text.md

 ```
 <img src="../assets/images/mp-logo-angle-2-1.png" class="img-example" />
 ```
-In this example there is no alternative text for the user to know that its the logo for the site.
-Since there is no alternative text the screen reader will read out: Image mp-logo-angle-2-1.png, which is no use to the user.
+<p>In this example there is no alternative text for the user to know that its the logo for the site.
+Since there is no alternative text the screen reader will read out: Image mp-logo-angle-2-1.png, which is no use to the user. </p>
 </div>

 ## Actionable images